 Heritage Victoria expresses sympathy and support for the many communities affected by the Summer 2019/20 bushfires.
 We acknowledge the work of Forest Fire Management Victoria and other emergency services in protecting lives and communities.

-- six site assessments of impacted Victorian Heritage Register (VHR) places
+- nine site assessments of impacted Victorian Heritage Register (VHR) places

 - one inspection of an archaeological site included on the Heritage Inventory (HI)